artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab6/README.md

 2. We recommend the students to do some reading about ScrathPad memories, such as Sections 1 and 3 of paper [On-chip vs. off-chip memory: the data partitioning problem in embedded processor-based systems](https://dl.acm.org/doi/10.1145/348019.348570).
 We also recommend some reading about the [CoreMark](https://www.eembc.org/coremark/) benchmark.

-3. Then, if you have an FPGA board, you can test an example, following the steps shown below in this repo [RVfpga-Nexys](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#rvfpga-nexys).
+3. Then, if you have an FPGA board, you can test the example shown below [RVfpga-Nexys](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#rvfpga-nexys).

 4. Then, read the theory about the RVfpga SoC memory hierarchy, provided [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#the-memory-hierarchy-on-the-rvfpga-soc).